 Warby Parker is another great resource for readers.
 With Warby, you can try on a bunch at home and then keep the pair you want.

-FSA funds expire at the end of 2019.
+FSA funds expire at the end of the year.
 You don't want to lose this tax-free benefit.
 The good news is you can get some stylish new lens from Warby Parker online.
 Purchase online by December 29 at 11:59 p.m.
 ET to make the cutoff to use your Flexible Spending Account.

 If you want standard readers, great, but keep in mind, you can also use Warby Parker.
 Make sure you have a valid prescription and your PD written on the prescription and then head to Warby Parker.